jac-uk/digital-platform/README.md

 It's hosted in [Firebase](https://firebase.google.com) (part of [Google Cloud](https://cloud.google.com)).

+---

+### ℹ️ Project status

+Our current focus is on developing functionality to handle applications.
+This includes the user-facing application form, and associated admin functionality for internal staff.

+We will further develop qualifying test functionality at a later date.

+---

 ## Application form

 The application form is used by candidates when applying for a vacancy.